Germain Amphitheater: Redevelopment

 On June 15, 2014, the twentieth anniversary of the amphitheater's first concert, the Columbus Dispatch reported that site developer NP Limited was seeking state and local funding to build a road connecting the I-71/Gemini Place interchange to Worthington Road, passing through the former amphitheater site, in order to support future commercial and residential development of the 90 acre site and alleviate existing traffic congestion on Polaris Parkway.

 On January 27, 2015, IKEA announced plans for a store on the western edge of the former amphitheater's parking lot, along I-71.
 The site plan for the new store also incorporated the previously proposed plan to extend Gemini Place east to Worthington Rd. through the amphitheater complex.
-IKEA opened 2017, along the newly extended Gemini Place (named “Ikea Way” between I-71 and Worthington Road).
+IKEA opened in 2017, along the newly extended Gemini Place (named “Ikea Way” between I-71 and Worthington Road).
 A Topgolf was constructed on the remainder of the property, opening in 2018.